-The speed at which the dynamic publishing domain is morphing into is mindboggling.
+The speed at which the dynamic publishing domain is changing into is mindboggling.
 And as publishers face the challenge of having to deliver more content more frequently across multiple delivery channels, multiple devices and languages that are platform-agnostic.
 This shift to a digital dynamic model is challenging and constantly evolving.

 Most organizations do not give much thought to their workflow management system.
 Small teams invent their own workflows to serve their own needs, but those workflows break down when extended across departments, across an organization or across multiple organizations.
 A new workflow developed without an appropriate reconfiguration of organizational structure will be suboptimal, misunderstood and may be met with resistance.
 Moreover, digital workflows are invisible, and documenting them is an important way to understand the impact of any changes across the supply chain.

 Legacy print-driven content development workflows cannot scale to support digital or platform-agnostic models.
 Intangible costs like editorial support continue to rise along with tangible costs of production.
 In an environment of fast-changing business models, publishers feel continuous pressure to leverage technology to enable operational workflows and strengthen the partner and customer experience.
 Technology can be a means to reduce costs and drive efficiency, but it is only one leg of the stool – without an eager team of people and dynamic workflow processes, the potential of innovative technology will not be realized.